mlucy/mnist_aec_pytorch/experiments/results/adam_results.md

-* It's interesting that in the case of the paper's step-taking method, the optimal step size for accuracy is also the step size where distance bottoms out, but that this doesn't seem to be true for Adam.
+* It's interesting that in the case of the paper's step-taking method, the optimal step size for accuracy is also the step size where clipped linf distance first bottoms out.
 * It's interesting that Adam needs such a large step size to get close to the shell.
 * It's interesting that going from 40 to 100 steps improves accuracy,